 Join us for iLEAD Exploration Lancaster Park Day, Tuesday, March 26, from 11 a.m. to noon at George Lane Park,

 5520 W Ave L8 in Quartz Hill.

 This is an opportunity for parents to connect with other homeschool parents in a informal, relaxing setting while learners build friendships through play and interaction!

-Feel free to bring your favorite Nerf toy and/or outdoor sports equipment (soccer ball, football, etc.) for some fun “learner-led” games!
+Feel free to bring your favorite outdoor sports equipment (soccer ball, football, etc…) for some fun “learner-led” games!

-RSVP with your Educational Facilitator (EF).
-Hope to see you all there!
+Please RSVP to your Educational Facilitator with the total number of adults and children (if childcare is needed).
+Hope to see you there!

 Studio classes are offered to home study learners exclusively to explore a variety of academic topics!
 We will start each 6-week session with a thematic topic and guide the learners to explore multiple aspects of it.
 This will include a fun activity, a group discussion, and individual guidance from the Educational Facilitator (EF).
 During each session, EFs will provide materials, mini-lessons, activities, guidance, and expertise on an as-needed basis to support each learner with their thematic project.
 Parents will be updated on how they can support at home, if needed.
 By the end of each session, the learners who engage with the available resources will provide evidence of their growth that is related to an authentic experience!

 Cost: Studio Class prices have been discounted to only $75 each per 6-week session.